PAF-WD-G150/ElectroGrid-API/README.md

 # ElectroGrid-API
-A system to maintain all power consumption details developed using microservices
+A system to maintain all power consumption details developed using microservices architecture